liurui39660/SNNDPC/README.md

 ### Basic Parameters

-For all three algorithm, the parameter (`K` or `percent`) is assigned at the line 7,8 in each entrance file.
+For all three algorithms, the parameter (`K` or `percent`) is assigned at the line 7,8 in each entrance file.

 The parameter should be a single number or a vector array.